Metal Detecting Blog from Big Boys Hobbies

 The ancient coin spill is currently being evaluated by the National museum of Scotland, current estimates put the coins dates around the time of King Edward I who reigned from 1271-1307.
 Experts believe the coins may have been used to pay mercenaries during the epic battle.

-The coins which were found earlier this year were discovered
+The coins which were found

 A Businessman in Utah just paid a whopping $1.32 million dollars for the Dime at auction last week.
 Apparently this dime was one of only 24 that were ever made.
 The proud new owner is a coin collector working to complete his collection of every coin minted from 1792 to present.